-Think about it; Right before you fill out a form, you have questions, doubts.
+Think about it: Right before you fill out a form and hand over your contact information, you have questions and doubts.

 You’re wondering, "Should I fill out this form?
 These people are probably going to contact me, sending a million emails, or maybe even phone calls…all I want is this eBook/template/checklist…”

-Videos can help counteract that and build trust.
+Videos can help address those fears and build trust.
 They help the landing page visitor realize it’s in their interest to share their info with your company since they provide a passive engagement medium where visitors can experience your message with very little effort.

 When you’re on a website, looking for information about cost and price, but you can’t find the information you’re looking for, what’s the emotion you experience?

 And in that moment of frustration, what do you do?
 Keep digging on that website?
 Pick up the phone and call?

 You’re probably going to keep looking until you find a website or a company that is willing to tell you what you need to know.
 And, generally speaking, when you find that company, they get your business or at least first contact.